vercel/next.js/examples/with-sitemap/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000/sitemap.xml](http://localhost:3000/sitemap.xml) with your browser to see the sitemap.

-You can start editing the page by modifying `pages/index.js`.
-The page auto-updates as you edit the file.

-## Learn More

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!
+**Note**: Everytime you add or remove a page from `pages` directory, you need to restart the server, to update your `pages/sitemap.xml` file.

 ## Deploy on Vercel